Chinese restaurant provides unique foods, lacks flavor

 Serving Cantonese and Chinese style dumplings, Little Fat Dumpling is a fairly new addition to the Fresno/Clovis food scene.
 The small space located off of Friant Rd. seems to attract crowds in search of their signature xiao long bao soup dumpling.

 When patrons first walk in, you notice a line of cooks along one side of the wall cooking and assembling dumplings.
-One the left, tables line the wall and a small waiting is surrounded by bags of rice.
-The space although minimal seems cluttered and feels cramped.
+One the left, tables line the wall and a small waiting area is surrounded by bags of rice.
+The small restaurant space seems cluttered and feels cramped.

 The restaurant’s decor is more modern but extremely busy and jumbled, there is barely any organization and the lack of theme is apparent throughout the building.
 Along the counters line a variety of fruits, plants and other random decorations.